guidepup/virtual-screen-reader/README.md

     // Start your virtual screen reader instance await virtual.start({ container: document.body });

-    // Navigate your environment with the virtual screen reader just as your users would while ((await virtual.lastSpokenPhrase()) !== "end of document") {
+    // Navigate your environment with the virtual screen reader similar to how your users would while ((await virtual.lastSpokenPhrase()) !== "end of document") {
       await virtual.next();
     }

-    // Assert on what your users would really see and hear when using screen readers expect(await virtual.spokenPhraseLog()).toEqual([
+    // Assert on the kind of things your users would see and hear when using screen readers expect(await virtual.spokenPhraseLog()).toEqual([
       "document",
       "navigation",